 Mr. Lynk noted the principle under international law that the occupying power is required, through its duration of occupation, to govern and act in the best interests of the people under occupation.
 This principle is observed in the 1907 Hague Regulations, the 1949 Fourth Geneva Convention and international human rights instruments that provide further provisions that protect the lives, property, natural resources, institutions, civil life, fundamental human rights, and latent sovereignty of the people under occupation.

-However, barriers and restrictions have resulted to mounting impoverishment and according the World Bank and the United Nations, Palestinians in the West Bank endure inferior civil, legal and social conditions compared to Israeli settlers and suffer significant restrictions to their freedom of movement, denial to access to water and natural resources among other violations of their fundamental freedoms.
-In addition, these restrictions adversely affect the daily life of Palestinians in Gaza as well where over 60 percent of the population in Gaza is reliant on humanitarian aid and more than 40 percent are unable to secure electrical power.
-The Wall and occupation in East Jerusalem has led to increased detachment from traditional national, economic, cultural and family connections with the West Bank because of the Wall, the growing ring of settlements and related checkpoints, and the discriminatory permit regime.
+However, barriers and restrictions have resulted in mounting impoverishment and according to the World Bank and the United Nations, Palestinians in the West Bank endure inferior civil, legal and social conditions compared to Israeli settlers and suffer significant restrictions to their freedom of movement, denial of access to water and natural resources among other violations of their fundamental freedoms.
+In addition, these restrictions adversely affect the daily life of Palestinians in Gaza as well where over 60 percent of the population is reliant on humanitarian aid and more than 40 percent are unable to secure electrical power.
+As for East Jerusalem, the occupation has increasingly detached it from its traditional national, economic, cultural and family connections with the West Bank because of the Wall, the growing ring of settlements and related checkpoints, and the discriminatory permit regime.
 It is neglected by the Municipality in terms of services and infrastructure, the occupation has depleted its economy, and the Palestinians have only a small land area to build housing.

-These instances lead to the conclusion that Israel is ruling Palestinian territory as an internal colony and is committed to exploiting its land and resources and is profoundly indifferent to the rights and best interests of the protected people under occupation, which is contrary to its obligations.
+These instances lead to the conclusion that Israel is ruling the Palestinian territory as an internal colony and is committed to exploiting its land and resources, and is profoundly indifferent to the rights and best interests of the protected people under occupation, which is contrary to its obligations.

 iv.
 The Occupying Power must act in good faith